Applications for Spring internships are due November 1.

 Senator Casey is pleased to offer internships in his Washington, D.C. and Pennsylvania offices to undergraduate and graduate students during the spring, summer and fall semesters.
-Interns will gain first-hand knowledge of the legislative process and of the daily operations of a Senate office by working with constituents and staff on issues affecting Pennsylvania.
 While our office welcomes all applicants, preference will be given to candidates with a Pennsylvania background.
+Interns will gain valuable first-hand knowledge of the legislative process and the daily operations of a Senate office, working with constituents and staff on issues affecting Pennsylvania.

-Each semester, an Operations Intern is selected to support the work of the administrative and executive staffs.
-This intern works directly with Deputy Chief of Staff, and other senior staff members, to fulfill various constituent requests, assist with the management of the office’s financial accounts, help process scheduling requests, and complete other unique administrative projects.
+The operations intern will support the work of the administrative and executive staffs.
+Specifically, this intern works directly with the Administrative Director and other senior staff members, to fulfill various constituent requests, assist with the management of the office’s financial accounts, help process scheduling requests, and complete other unique administrative projects.
 This internship is a great opportunity to see how a Senate office functions from top to bottom, and learn how to navigate the Senate as an institution by interfacing with several support organizations.
 Applicants should thrive on organization, have a keen attention to detail, be relentlessly adaptable, and derive genuine satisfaction from helping to keep order and ensure sure things run well.

 All internship applicants must apply through our online application:

 Please be sure to fill out all of the fields completely before submitting.
-If you wish to be considered for a DC or state office internship in Senator Casey's office, your application must be complete and submitted, along with your resume, by the posted deadline.
+If you wish to be considered for an internship in Senator Casey's office, your application must be complete and submitted, along with your resume, by the posted deadline.

 If you have any questions please send an e-mail to firstname.lastname@example.org.